MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/creators/setup-partner-center.md

 ---
-title: Getting started, for ID@Xbox partners
+title: Setting up a game at Partner Center
-description: Get started adding Xbox Live functionality to your game, as an ID@Xbox partner. ms.date: 02/08/2019 ms.topic: article
+description: Get started adding Xbox Live functionality to your game, by setting up an app at Partner Center. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, xbox one, sign-in ms.localizationpriority: medium
 ---
-# Getting started, for ID\@Xbox partners

-To add Xbox Live functionality to your game, start here.
+# Setting up a game at Partner Center

 <!--todo: open external links in new tab-->

-## Prerequisite: Become an ID@Xbox partner

-1. Prepare a prototype of your game, such as a demo and screen captures.

-2. If you aren't already an ID@Xbox partner, apply to the ID@Xbox program.
-   An ID@Xbox partner is a Managed Partner.
-   To apply to become an ID@Xbox partner, right-click the following link and then click **Open in new window**: [Welcome to ID@Xbox](https://www.xbox.com/developers/id).
-   Follow the instructions at that site, which will result in a Microsoft Partner Center account being generated for you.
+To add Xbox Live functionality to your game, start by setting up an app in Partner Center, as follows.

+This procedure is for the Creators program.
-   If you are in the Creators program, see [Getting started, for Creators](getstart-creators.md).
+If you are an ID@Xbox partner, see [Getting started, for ID@Xbox partners](../id-partners/index.md).

 <!--===========================================================-->